Registration and Scheduling

 The student may take a course, providing seats are available, at a participating university if the student’s academic advisor or dean can certify that the course is appropriate for the student’s degree program, e.g., graduate courses are available only to graduate students, and the intended course must not be available during the same academic term at the home institution.
 Visit the registrar’s Inter-Institutional page for more information and see an academic advisor to discuss the process.

-There are four types of advising holds, each of which require an advising meeting before removal: first-year advising, major declaration (typically for juniors who have not declared a major), major department advising and senior appointment.
-Note that departmental advising holds must be removed by the department, not by academic advising.
+There are four types of advising holds, each of which requires an advising meeting before removal: first-year advising, major declaration (typically for juniors who have not declared a major), major department advising, and senior appointment.
+Note that departmental advising holds must be removed by the department, not by UNC Advising.
 Major department advising and major declaration holds will prevent students from registering.
 The first-year advising hold and the senior appointment will NOT limit students’ ability to register.

 First-year students are required to meet with an academic advisor by appointment during their first year at the University or attend a first-year pre-registration workshop.
 Students who have not met with an advisor or attended a first-year pre-registration workshop will have this hold until they meet with an advisor by appointment.
 Note that this hold does NOT prevent students from registering for classes.

-A hold in a students fifth semester will be placed on their account if they are still undecided.
+A hold in a student’s fifth semester will be placed on their account if they are still undecided.
 This hold will prevent registration for the sixth semester.
-In order to have this hold released, you must declare a major with Academic Advising.
+In order to have this hold released, you must declare a major with UNC Advising.

 These students will receive an advising registration hold and will be prevented from registering until they meet with an advisor by appointment and declare a major.
 Rising juniors with previously declared professional school majors will be shifted to undecided status if they are not accepted to a professional school prior to registration.